-West, North and East Stands Up to 3,000 visiting supporters can be accommodated and they're housed in the lower tier of the south east corner of the stadium.
+West, North and East Stands

+Up to 3,000 visiting supporters can be accommodated and they're housed in the lower tier of the south east corner of the stadium.
 Cup matches will see bigger allocations given, if required.
 The tickets, and food/drink within the ground, are pricey, with entrance to the stadium is by a 'smart ticket', whereby rather than giving your ticket to a turnstile operator.

 On a separate note, then if you like your pies and you have alighted at Finsbury Park Station then on Gillespie Road also not far from Arsenal Tube Station going towards the Emirates, is a stall called Piebury Corner which is frequented by home and away supporters as the pies are good and cheaper than on the concourse inside the stadium with the Drayton Arms, which is located near to Arsenal tube station and Drayton Park railway station.
+This Courage pub overlooks the new stadium and is only a few minute walk away,

+Page 7 Page

+7

-This Courage pub overlooks the new stadium and is only a few minute walk away, The Blackstock which also welcomes neutrals and away fans, plus it has a big screen showing Sky Sports' is at 284 Seven Sisters Road two minutes away from Manor House Tube station.
+The Blackstock which also welcomes neutrals and away fans, plus it has a big screen showing Sky Sports' is at 284 Seven Sisters Road two minutes away from Manor House Tube station.
 There is also the White Lion of Mortimer, which are a five minute walk away from Finsbury Park Tube Station along 125 Stroud Green Road and a short walk to the ground and the Twelve Pins (formerly the Finsbury Park Tavern) near Finsbury Park Tube Station and this is ten minutes from the ground.

 Driving to the Ground

 Travel down the M6 then onto the M1 and park at Watford Junction or Luton Parkway Railway Station don't use Cockfosters as this is used by everybody as it's an easy way to get to the ground.
 From the South take the M4 to Heathrow Airport or M23 and Park at Gatwick Airport and take the tube in to the ground.
 From them it's a 6 zone day card which will cost you £8.60 from Heathrow, Luton and Watford Junction using a Visitors Oyster Card which you top up when you need it or visit Traveline and get a train ticket plus a zone transport card for the day its cheaper that getting a train and underground ticket.
-Airports and Public Transport
+Public Transport

-→ 5mins Flying in to Heathrow Airport then take the Heathrow Express to Paddington Railway Station, then either take the Hammersmith & City Line or Circle Line to Kings Cross Railway Station then take the Piccadilly Line and you should get off at the Arsenal Underground Station.
+Take the Piccadilly Line and you should get off at the Arsenal Underground Station.
 It is only a few minutes' walk from here to the stadium and on exiting the station, you then turn right and follows Drayton Park Road around to the left and then walk over the bridge over the railway line to the stadium.